Table of Contents_

 In addition, a classic programmable coffee maker is simple to use if you know all the parts and how they interact.
 Read this guide to ensure you use the correct brew settings if you’d like more details on what a coffee maker is.

 A user fills the water reservoir and places pre-ground coffee and a coffee filter in the filter basket.
 Next, you start the brew cycle by pressing the button on the control panel.
-Next, the coffee maker’s heating element warms the tank and drips the hot water over coffee grounds, producing your pot of coffee.
+Next, the coffee maker’s heating element warms the tank and drips the hot water over the coffee grounds, producing your pot of coffee.
 Most models also include a hot plate to keep your coffee hot for up to two hours.
+On the other hand, some models allow you to pause and serve the coffee, which means you can momentarily stop your coffee machine to pour yourself some fresh coffee.

 Consider looking at our guide on a pour-over coffee maker if you want a bold flavor and brew strength.